arahm071/The-Power-of-a-Button/README.md

 ## **Get Hands-On: A/B Testing Implementation**

-**For any readers interested in a more detailed explanation of the analysis, code implementation, and thought processes behind this A/B testing project, my Jupyter Notebook** [*(Click here)*](./ab_testing_analysis.ipynb) **provides a comprehensive walk-through.
-This resource is perfect for those who want to learn how to implement A/B testing on their own and gain a deeper understanding of the concepts involved.**
+**For any readers interested in a more detailed explanation of the analysis, code implementation, and thought processes behind this Hypothesis Testing project, my Jupyter Notebook** [*(Click here)*](./ab_testing_analysis.ipynb) **provides a comprehensive walk-through.
+This resource is perfect for those who want to learn how to implement hypothesis testing on a A/B Testing dataset on their own and gain a deeper understanding of the concepts involved.**

 ## **Conclusion**
 This project successfully demonstrated the power of UI optimization and data-driven decision-making within the context of e-commerce and customer engagement.
 Utilizing A/B testing and the Mann-Whitney U test, we uncovered a statistically significant difference in Click-Through Rates (CTR) between a button and a hyperlink for promoting signups to a grocery store's Loyalty program.